Additional Classes

 For the second semester, seniors will continue their yearlong studies in mathematics, science and world language (or Music Theory).
 They will replace their history and English class with their project process as well as take a one-semester humanities course.

 During the second semester, students are encouraged to follow their interests and passions by studying a topic of choice.
+Through research, reading scholarly sources, working with experts, and building a large annotated bibliography, student gain information about their chosen topic.
 Shadow days, expert interviews, and internships will play a role in the projects.
 Real-life, authentic learning opportunities will be integrated into all projects.

-• Evidence of curated feedback from a professional in one’s field of study on a student’s research paper
+- Evidence of curated feedback from a professional in one’s field of study on a student’s research and annotated bibliography

-• Assessment scores of 90% or above on all major project components: research paper, writing portfolio, product, presentation, oral defense
+- Assessment scores of 90% or above on all major project components: annotated bibliography, writing portfolio, product, presentation, oral defense